 If you don’t know the truth, you will be deceived by a lie.
-Lies always have varying degrees of truth in them, if they didn’t we wouldn’t be so quick to fall for them.
+Lies always have varying degrees of truth in them; if they didn’t, we wouldn’t be so quick to fall for them.
 One of the biggest lies in the Church today is the “gospel issue” message.
-Every cultural issue has suddenly become a gospel issue, the only problem is, upon examination we find that it is another gospel.
+Every cultural issue has suddenly become a gospel issue; the only problem is, upon examination, we find that it is another gospel.

-In 1988 John MacArthur released the first in a series of books on the gospel, with the second and third being published in 1993 and 2017.
+In 1988 John MacArthur released the first in a series on the gospel, the second and third being published in 1993 and 2017.
 In the first book, The Gospel According to Jesus, Dr. MacArthur took on the prevalent easy-believism of the day and made a Biblical case for what critics called Lordship salvation.
 In the book and the subsequent books, he dealt with seeker-sensitive methods and the problem of not preaching on sin.

 In The Gospel According to the Apostles, he dealt with the necessity of preaching repentance and the problem of cheap grace.
 Cheap grace is the easy-believism from the first book.
 The teaching that you don’t have to submit to Jesus as Lord, only accept Him as your Savior.
 He also dealt with the struggle with sin and the ongoing sanctification in the life of the believer.

-Jesus said in John 14:15 ESV “If you love me, you will keep my commandments.”
+Jesus said in John 14:15 ESV, “If you love Me, you will keep My commandments.”
 Paul said in Ephesians 2:10 ESV “For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
 We are saved by grace alone unto good works.
-We will make it to heaven by grace but we will be judged according to our works (1 Corinthians 3:13-15).
+We will make it to heaven by grace, but we will be judged according to our works (1 Corinthians 3:13-15).

 This will be an encouraging journey for you, and you will know and be able to share the gospel and explain why you believe it once you have finished the last book.
 I can think of no better investment in the days in which we live than to read these three books, learn their content, and boldly defend the gospel that sadly isn’t so much “in style” anymore.

-As a bonus, I would also recommend Dr. MacArthur’s book, Ashamed of the Gospel, that details why the church has abandoned the gospel presented in the other three books.
+As a bonus, I would also recommend Dr. MacArthur’s book, Ashamed of the Gospel, which details why the church has abandoned the gospel presented in the other three books.
 You can read my thoughts on that book here.